opencog/docker/opencog/lang-pairs/README.md

 0. Run `../docker-build.sh -a` and `../docker-build.sh -l` to build
     the pre-requisite containers.

-0. Copy your text files to `text-files`.
+1. Copy your text files to `text-files`.
 These will then be automatically copied into the Docker container, to the directory `text/input-files`.
+(You can skip this step; files can also be added after the container has been created; see below.
-1. First time, say:
+2. First time, say:
 ```
         docker build -t opencog/lang-pairs .
 ```